 One way to test if a thesis statement is strong or valid is to see if you can come up with counter-arguments to your own thesis statement.
 As stated above, a thesis statement with no corresponding counter-argument may merely be a statement of fact.

-To further illustrate what strong thesis statements are like, the table below lists down examples of weak thesis statements versus strong thesis statements.
+To further illustrate what a thesis statement example, the table below lists examples of weak thesis statements versus strong thesis statements.

 Researchers can use the following recommendations to ensure that they properly construct and use the thesis statement for their research papers.